recommenders-team/recommenders/CONTRIBUTING.md

 We should only implement functionalities when we need them and not when we foresee we might need them.

-*Example:*
+*Examples:*

-Question: should we start developing now computer vision capabilities for when our boss buys us the [SpotMini robot](https://www.youtube.com/watch?v=kHBcVlqpvZ8)?
+* Question: should we start developing now computer vision capabilities for when our boss buys us the [SpotMini robot](https://www.youtube.com/watch?v=kHBcVlqpvZ8)?
-Answer: No, SpotMini is not for sale yet and we still need to convince our boss to buy it.
+* Answer: No, SpotMini is not for sale yet and we still need to convince our boss to buy it.

 ### Practices related to project management